kubedb/cli/docs/guides/redis/custom-config/using-custom-config.md

 Once we see `Ready to accept connections` in the log, the database is ready.

-Now, we will check if the database has started with the custom configurations we have provided.
-We will `exec` into the pod and use [CONFIG GET](https://redis.io/commands/config-get) command to check the configurations.
+Now, we will check if the database has started with the custom configuration we have provided.
+We will `exec` into the pod and use [CONFIG GET](https://redis.io/commands/config-get) command to check the configuration.

 ```console
  $ kubectl exec -it -n demo custom-redis-0 sh